Skip to Left Navigation / Tab to View Content

 When is a Permit Needed?

-If you plan to perform work on any City street tree or Heritage tree, download the Tree Permit Application (pdf).
+If you plan to perform work on a City or private protected tree, download the Tree Permit Application (pdf).
+Once received by the Urban Forestry office, permit applications are processed within ten (10) business days.

 Sacramento City Ordinances